voxpupuli/puppet-varnish/REFERENCE.md

 Data type: `Varnish::Vclversion`

-Which version von VCL should be used - default 4
+Which version von VCL should be used

 Default value: `'4'`